- 1 Biography

 The Holocaust Memorial & other important works

 There is no doubt that Rachel Whiteread’s rise happened in the 1990s, and when Britain lists their most significant sculptors, she features among the top.
-While some of her works have faced severe criticism, others like the Holocaust Memorial in Vienna of 2000 which illustrates the genocide Austrian Jews during World War II.
+While some of her works have faced severe criticism, others, like the Holocaust Memorial in Vienna of 2000, illustrating the genocide of Austrian Jews during World War II, are widely celebrated.

 Themes of Whiteread’s work

-Most of Rachel’s sculptures explore basic architecture, absence of matter, and space.
+Most of Whiteread’s sculptures explore basic architecture, the absence of matter, and space.
 Her inspiration all through her work has been the physicality of the human form.
-She is intrigued by the intimacy within household items and internal spaces.
+Whiteread is intrigued by the intimacy within household items and internal spaces.